Collider Detector at Fermilab

 The Tevatron collided protons and antiprotons at a center-of-mass energy of about 2 TeV.
-The very high energy available for these collisions made it possible to produce heavy particles such as the Top quark and the W and Z bosons, which weigh much more than a proton (or antiproton).
+The very high energy available for these collisions made it possible to produce heavy particles such as the top quark and the W and Z bosons, which weigh much more than a proton (or antiproton).
 These heavier particles were identified through their characteristic decays.
 The CDF apparatus recorded the trajectories and energies of electrons, photons and light hadrons.
-Neutrinos did not register in the apparatus which led to an apparent missing energy.
+Neutrinos did not register in the apparatus, which led to an apparent missing energy.

 There is another experiment similar to CDF called DØ which had a detector located at another point on the Tevatron ring.

-History of CDF
+History

 There were two particle detectors located on the Tevatron at Fermilab: CDF and DØ.
 CDF predated DØ as the first detector on the Tevatron.
 CDF's origins trace back to 1976, when Fermilab established the Colliding Beams Department under the leadership of Jim Cronin.
 This department focused on the development of both the accelerator that would produce colliding particle beams and the detector that would analyze those collisions.
 When the lab dissolved this department at the end of 1977, it established the Colliding Detector Facility Department under the leadership of Alvin Tollestrup.
 In 1980, Roy Schwitters became associate head of CDF and KEK in Japan and the National Laboratory of Frascati in Italy joined the collaboration.
 The collaboration completed a conceptual design report for CDF in the summer of 1981, and construction on the collision hall began on July 1, 1982.
 The lab dedicated the CDF detector on October 11, 1985, and CDF observed the Tevatron's first proton-antiproton collisions on October 13, 1985.

 Over the years, two major updates were made to CDF.
 The first upgrade began in 1989 and the second began in 2001.
 Each upgrade was considered a "run".
-Run 0 was the run before any upgrades (1988-1989), Run I was after the first upgrade, and Run II was after the second upgrade.
+Run 0 was the run before any upgrades (1988–1989), Run I was after the first upgrade, and Run II was after the second upgrade.
 The upgrades for Run I included the addition of a silicon vertex detector (the first such detector to be installed in a hadron collider experiment), improvements to the central muon system, the addition of a vertex tracking system, the addition of central preradiator chambers, and improvements to the readout electronics and computer systems.
 Run II included upgrades on the central tracking system, preshower detectors and extension on muon coverage.

 CDF took data until the Tevatron was shut down in 2011, but CDF scientists continue to analyze data collected by the experiment.